HLiuprojects/nGMO-cT-DNA-sequences/README.md

 Notes

 - Because the dataset was generated over an extended period, both naming systems coexist.
-However, all identifiers retain clear links to their original sequencing runs.
+However, all identifiers retain clear links to their original SRR accession number.
-- This dataset does not imply that only 2,649 ngmos exist among Embryophytes.
+- This dataset does not imply that only 2,614 ngmos exist among Embryophytes.
 As new sequencing data continue to be released, additional ngmos may be discovered in future analyses.